Cleft Palate Surgery - Postoperative Instructions

 - It is not uncommon for children to not eat as much as usual for days or even a week or two after surgery.
 Most children eat more and “catch up” once they are feeling better.
 It is important, though, that your child gets enough liquids every day to stay hydrated.
 Signs your child is getting enough to drink include having a moist mouth, tears in the eyes when crying, and urinating regularly.

 - For 6 weeks after surgery it is important to ensure that all play is supervised so that no hard toys are at risk of damaging the repair.
 Only soft toys or cloth toys should be used.

 - Generally, most children are ready to return to daycare about 2 weeks after surgery.
-If you have concerns or questions about when your child can return, discuss with Dr. Morrison.
+If you have concerns or questions about when your child can return, discuss these with the team.
 It is important to review the diet and activity restrictions with the daycare to make sure they have the supervision to enable a safe environment for healing.

 - Try to schedule a dose of pain medicine around bedtime, especially for the first few days at home.
 This will help your child sleep better

 - Keep track of your child’s bowel habits.
 He or she should return to previous bowel habits.
 If not, he or she may be constipated.